-Tribe Additional Joint Lead/Argonne Follow-up Tribal Comment/Responses Yavapai-Apache Nation May 15, 2012: Jan Balsom, GCNP, called Christopher Coder regarding the Yavapai-Apache Nation's interest in a meeting to discuss the LTEMP process.
-January 9-2012: Mr. Coder, Tribal Archaeologist, returned the Cooperating Agency form indicating that the Yavapai-Apache would like to be a Cooperating Agency.
-September 27, 2012: Bruce Verhaaren, Argonne, sent Christopher an e-mail asking him to confirm that the Yavapai-Apache Nation no longer wished to function as a cooperating agency due to the changing circumstances and only a peripheral interest, as stated in an earlier conversation.
-May 15, 2012: Mr. Coder returned Ms. Balsom's call and left a voicemail indicating that the Yavapai-Apache Nation would like to see the final set of alternatives before determining if they would like to have a meeting.
-October 10, 2012: Mr. Verhaaren sent a follow-up e-mail to Christopher Coder asking him to confirm that the Tribe no longer wishes to act as a cooperating agency for LTEMP.
-October 23, 2012: Mr. Verhaaren sent a follow-up e-mail to Christopher Coder October 10, 2012: Mr. Coder responded to Mr. Verhaaren's e-mai and indicated that he will confirm the position of the Yavapai-Apache Nation in regard to LTEMP participation at their next meeting and get back Mr. Verhaaren. asking him to confirm that the Tribes no longer wishes to act as a cooperating agency for LTEMP.
+Tribe Reclamation and NPS Communications with Tribes Tribal Comment/Response Yavapai-Apache Nation May 15, 2012: Jan Balsom, GCNP, called Christopher Coder regarding the Yavapai-Apache Nation's interest in a meeting to discuss the LTEMP process.
+January 9, 2012: Mr. Coder, Tribal Archaeologist, returned the Cooperating Agency form indicating that the Yavapai-Apache would like to be a Cooperating Agency.
+September 27, 2012: Bruce Verhaaren, Argonne, sent Christopher an e-mail asking him to confirm that the Yavapai-Apache Nation no longer wished to function as a Cooperating Agency due to the changing circumstances and only a peripheral interest, as stated in an earlier conversation.
+May 15, 2012: Mr. Coder returned Ms. Balsom's call and left a voicemail indicating that the Yavapai-Apache Nation would like to see the final set of alternatives before determining if they woul like to have a meeting.
+October 10, 2012: Mr. Verhaaren sent a follow-up e-mail to Christopher Coder asking him to confirm that the Tribe no longer wishes to act as a Cooperating Agency for LTEMP.
+October 23, 2012: Mr. Verhaaren sent a follow-up e-mail to Christopher Coder October 10, 2012: Mr. Coder responded to Mr. Verhaaren's e-ma and indicated that he will confirm the position of the Yavapai-Apache Nation in regard to LTEMP participation at their next meeting and get back Mr. Verhaaren. asking him to confirm that the Tribes no longer wishes to act as a Cooperating Agency for LTEMP.
 October 24, 2012: Mr. Coder sent Mr. Verhaaren an e-mail confirming that the Tribe did not wish to participate as a Cooperating Agency anymore.
 Yavapai-Prescott Indian Tribe February 1, 2012: Steve Daron, LMNRA, called the Tribe and was directed to Greg Glassco.
-Mr. Daron left a message for Greg regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
-February 1, 2012: Greg Glassco sent an e-mail to Mr. Daron indicating that the Tribe does not need to be consulted for LTEMP.
+Mr. Daron left a message for Mr. Glassco regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
+February 1, 2012: Mr. Glassco sent an e-mail to Mr. Daron indicating that the Tribe does not need to be consulted for LTEMP.